China

 There are no restrictions on the label size, color, or any other format characteristics as long as the label is legible and easy to read.
 For additional specifications please refer to China’s labeling requirements in the Administrative Measures for Inspection, Quarantine and Supervision of Inbound and Outbound Meat Products and GB 7718-2011 listed below.

-For eligible beef and beef products, China confirmed that on the exterior package of eligible beef, product can be labeled with both chilled and frozen shelf-life dates on the same package, but the exterior package must be designated as chilled or frozen so China knows which date applies.
+For eligible beef and beef products, the interior package of eligible beef product can be labeled with both chilled and frozen shelf-life dates on the same package.
+However, the exterior package must be designated as chilled or frozen, so China knows which date applies.

 For eligible meat and poultry products, the storage and transportation will be under suitable temperature maintaining the core temperature (inside temperature) of the frozen meat or poultry product no higher than -18°C/-0.4°F and chilled meat and poultry between 0°C/32°F and 4°C/39.2°F.

-Note: Product weight on certificates should be shown in kilograms and pounds to avoid excessive delays at the port.
+Note to Exporters: Product weight on certificates should be entered in pounds and kilograms in English to avoid excessive delays at the port.

-Note to Exporters: When completing the 9060-5 export certificate, ensure the names of companies are fully captured in the designated “Company Name” field.
+Note to Exporters: When completing the application for a 9060-5 export certificate in PHIS, ensure the names of companies are fully captured in the designated “Company Name” field.
 In particular, ensure that the name of the consignee/importer is entered only on the “Company Name” field and not continued onto the “Address Line 1” field in PHIS.

-Note to Exporters: For all certificate numbers issued to establishments exporting beef, pork, and poultry products, industry must ensure the container number, along with the seal number and port of entry, are included on FSIS Form 9060-5 in the “Remarks” section.
+Note to Exporters: For all certificate numbers issued to establishments exporting beef, pork, and poultry products, industry must ensure the container number, seal number, and port of entry, are included on FSIS Form 9060-5 in the “Remarks” section.

 - Influenza A/H1N1 is a disease that is included in United States animal disease surveillance activities.

-- Pork Casings - obtain FSIS Form 9060-7 (08/26/2011), Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-Mortem, and Fit for Human Food Statements.
+- Pork Casings - obtain FSIS Form 9060-7 (08/26/2011): Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-Mortem, and Fit for Human Food Statements.
 In addition, obtain a bilingual Additional Certificate with the following statements.
 The FSIS inspector must apply the export stamp showing the corresponding export certificate number to the bottom of the Additional Certificate.
+FSIS Form 9060-7 is not generated by PHIS.

 - Influenza A/H1N1 is a disease that is included in United States animal disease surveillance activities.

-- Imported Pork Casings - obtain FSIS Form 9060-18, Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Sound and Clean Statements.
+- Imported Pork Casings − obtain FSIS Form 9060-18: Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Sound and Clean Statements.
 Do not place statements or other markings in the “Remarks” of this Form.
+FSIS Form 9060-18 is not generated by PHIS.

 - Sheep and Lamp Casings:

-- All products - Statements for products intended for re-export to Japan:
+- All products − Statement for products intended for re-export to Japan:

 "The meat and/or meat products described herein were processed under sanitary conditions in accordance with laws and regulations of the United States.
 The laws and regulations of the United States have been deemed to be equivalent to the inspection laws of Japan." - For pork only, also include the following statement: